 - Same basic formatting throughout.
 This should also be pretty obvious, but seeing mixed numbering is why I bring this up here.
 Starting off your numbered list using conventional numbers of 1, 2, 3 and switching over to Roman numerals of I, II, III in the same article or post is inconsistent and gives an unprofessional look.
 Additionally, if you are using font formatting a certain way in the beginning then keep it that way until the end.
 For example, if you start with the first word or sentence in a list as bold, keep formatting the list that way until the end of it.
 It is acceptable to use a different font or font formatting to make certain text stand out, but remember that the body of the content should be the same.

 - Image captions and names.
 If you are using more than one image in your article or post, be sure to remain consistent with how the captions or the names of the images are displayed.
 For example, if you are attributing the images to a third party and using a name and URL, then do that for each image within the same piece, in the same format.
+According to Digital Eagles Marketing, images are one of the most important aspects of content optimization.

 3. Creativity is Easier Than You Think